ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 orchestrate together in order to produce mathematical animations: the **mathematical object** (or **mobject** for short) the **animation**, and the **scene**.
-As we will see in the following sections, each of these three concepts are implemented in manim as a separate class: the :class:`.Mobject`, :class:`.Animation`, and :class:`.Scene` classes.
+As we will see in the following sections, each of these three concepts is implemented in manim as a separate class: the :class:`.Mobject`, :class:`.Animation`, and :class:`.Scene` classes.

 .. note:: It is recommended that you read the tutorials :doc:`quickstart` and